 SOC 2 Is a Restricted Use Report

-Case in point, the following excerpt is standard audit opinion language that appears in all SOC 2 reports detailing “Restricted Use.”
+Case in point: The following excerpt is standard audit opinion language that appears in all SOC 2 reports detailing “Restricted Use.”
 You’ll notice that it reinforces the AICPA’s “intended reader” standards:

 This report, including the description of tests of controls and results thereof in the section of our report titled “Description of Test of Controls and Results Thereof” is intended solely for the information and use of [Service Organization Name]; user entities of [Service Organization Name]’s [insert title of the description] during some or all of the period [Month XX, 20XX] to [Month XX, 20XX], business partners of [Service Organization Name]’s subject to risks arising from interactions with [Service Organization Name]’s processing system; practitioners providing services to such user entities and business partners; prospective user entities and business partners; and regulators who have sufficient knowledge and understanding of the following: